iLiuChang/LCCycleBanner/README.md

 ### Manual

 1. Download everything in the LCCycleBanner folder;
-2. Add (drag and drop) the source files in LCCycleBanner to your project;
+2. Add (drag and drop) the source files in LCCycleBanner to your project.
-3. Import `LCCycleBanner`.

 ## License